maiah/emberfire/README.md

 &nbsp;&nbsp;emberFireConf: personConf <br />
 });

+[Step 3]
-Once you are done specifying this configuration you can add your own properties on your Emberjs model:
+Once you are done specifying this configuration you can add your own properties to your Emberjs model:

 Person = EmberFire.extend({ <br />
 &nbsp;&nbsp;emberFireConf: personConf, <br />